 - Certified copy in the original language of documentation showing that you have passed the university entrance examination in your home country (if required in your home country)

-- Proof of application fee payment
+- Proof ofpayment of the application fee

 Step 3: Submit your application

-Step 4: Watch out the application deadlines
+Step 4: Do not miss the application deadlines

 Step 5: Pay the application fees